Influenza (Flu) Information

 The protection provided by a flu vaccine varies from season to season and depends in part on the age and health status of the person getting the vaccine and the similarity or “match” between the viruses in the vaccine and those in circulation.
 During years when the flu vaccine match is good, the vaccine reduces the risk of flu illness by between 40% and 60% among the overall population, according to recent studies by the CDC.

-The benefits of flu vaccination will vary, depending on factors like the characteristics of the person being vaccinated (for example, their health and age), what influenza viruses are circulating that season and, potentially, which type of flu vaccine was used.
-For more information from the CDC, visit the organization’s Vaccine Effectiveness – How well does the Flu Vaccine Work website.
+The benefits of flu vaccination will vary, depending on factors like the characteristics of the person being vaccinated (ex. health or age) what influenza viruses are circulating that season and, potentially, which type of flu vaccine was used.
+For more information from the CDC, visit the Vaccine Effectiveness website.

 In very rare cases, individuals may experience an allergic reaction to the shot.
 Signs of serious allergic reaction can include breathing problems, hoarseness or wheezing, hives, paleness, weakness, a fast heartbeat, or dizziness.
-If they do occur, it is usually within a few minutes to a few hours after receiving the shot.
-These reactions can occur among persons who are allergic to something that is in the vaccine, such as egg protein or other ingredients.
-While severe reactions are uncommon, you should let your doctor, nurse, clinic, or pharmacist know if you have a history of allergy or severe reaction to influenza vaccine or any part of flu vaccine.
+If a reaction does occur, it is usually within a few minutes to a few hours after receiving the shot.
+These reactions can occur among persons who are allergic to an ingredient in the vaccine, such as egg protein or other ingredients.
+While severe reactions are uncommon, people receiving vaccinations should let their healthcare provider know if there's a history of allergy or severe reaction to influenza vaccine or any part of flu vaccine.

 Flu vaccine side effects are generally mild and go away on their own within a few days.
 Some side effects that may occur from a flu shot include soreness, redness, and/or swelling where the shot was given, headache (low grade), fever, nausea, muscle aches, and fatigue.